Over the last few years the committee has noted a significant drop off of boats, stored at club, being taken out and used throughout the year.

-Also, there are a number of boat lockers, the majority of which are padlocked, the committee is wanting to identify, and record, so the club knows which locker belongs to which boat owner.
+Also, there are a number of boat lockers, the majority of which are padlocked, the committee was wanting to identify, and record, so the club knows which locker belongs to which boat owner.

-The committee will also be handing out a survey for boat owners to complete and return back to the club so it can effectively plan further development of its boating facilities and, associated fishing and boating activities.
+The committee handed out a survey for boat owners to complete and return back to the club so it can effectively plan further development of its boating facilities and, associated fishing and boating activities.